-Table 2.1 Contents of the MySQL Cluster Manager Unix distribution archive, by directory
+Table 3.1 Contents of the MySQL Cluster Manager Unix distribution archive, by directory

-Directory Contents bin MySQL Cluster Manager agent startup scripts cluster Contains the MySQL NDB Cluster 7.6.13 binary distribution etc Contains the agent configuration file (mcmd.ini) etc/init.d Init scripts lib and subdirectories Libraries needed to run the MySQL Cluster Manager agent libexec MySQL Cluster Manager agent and client executables licenses/lgpl An archive containing source code (including licensing and documentation), for glib 2.1 share/doc/mcmd README.txt file var XML files containing information needed by MySQL Cluster Manager about processes, attributes, and command syntax
+Directory Contents bin MySQL Cluster Manager agent and client executables docs Contains the sample configuration file, sample_mcmd.conf, the LICENSE file, and the README.txt file etc/init.d Contains the init scripts lib and subdirectories Libraries needed to run the MySQL Cluster Manager agent licenses/glib-ver An archive containing source code (including licensing and documentation), for the GLib library var XML files containing information needed by MySQL Cluster Manager about processes, attributes, and command syntax

-Normally, the only directories of those shown in the preceding table that you need be concerned with are the bin and etc directories.
+Normally, the only directories of those shown in the preceding table that you need be concerned with are the bin, docs, and etc directories.

-For MySQL Cluster Manager 1.4.8 distributions that include MySQL NDB Cluster, the complete MySQL NDB Cluster 7.6.13 binary distribution is included in the cluster directory.
+For MySQL Cluster Manager 8.0.27 distributions that include MySQL NDB Cluster, the complete MySQL NDB Cluster 8.0.27 binary distribution is included in the cluster directory.
 Within this directory, the layout of the MySQL NDB Cluster distribution is the same as that of the standalone MySQL NDB Cluster binary distribution.
-For example, MySQL NDB Cluster binary programs such as ndb_mgmd, ndbmtd, and ndb_mgm can be found in cluster/bin.
+For example, MySQL NDB Cluster binary programs such as ndb_mgmd, ndbd, ndbmtd, and ndb_mgm can be found in cluster/bin.
 For more information, see MySQL Installation Layout for Generic Unix/Linux Binary Package, and Installing an NDB Cluster Binary Release on Linux, in the MySQL Manual.

 If you wish to use the included MySQL NDB Cluster software, it is recommended that you move the cluster directory and all its contents to a location outside the MySQL Cluster Manager installation directory, such as /opt/ndb-version.
-For example, on a Linux system, you can move the MySQL NDB Cluster NDB 7.6.13 software that is bundled with MySQL Cluster Manager 1.4.8 to a suitable location by first navigating to the MySQL Cluster Manager installation directory and then using a shell command similar to what is shown here:
+For example, on a Linux system, you can move the MySQL NDB Cluster NDB 8.0.27 software that is bundled with MySQL Cluster Manager 8.0.27 to a suitable location by first navigating to the directory unpacked from the distribution archive and then using a shell command similar to what is shown here:

-\$> mv cluster /opt/ndb-7.6.13
+\$> mv cluster /opt/ndb-8.0.27

-The mcmd --bootstrap option uses the included MySQL NDB Cluster binaries in the installation directory's cluster directory and does not work if they cannot be found there.
-To work around this issue, create a symbolic link to the correct directory in its place, like this:
+The mcmd --bootstrap option uses the MySQL NDB Cluster binaries in the cluster folder that is under the same directory as the MySQL Cluster Manager installation directory, and bootstrapping fails if the binaries cannot be found there.
+To work around this issue, create a symbolic link to the correct directory in the directory above the installation directory, like this:

-\$> ln -s /opt/ndb-7.6.13 cluster
+\$> ln -s /opt/ndb-8.0.27 cluster